“`xml

 Family Day and Graduation Events

-Graduation day is filled with pride and excitement.
+Graduation day is filled with pride and celebration.

 Here’s what you can expect: